msmapricot/erefdoc/docs/infrastructure.md

     git commit -a -m 'Comment on new version of eref document'

-    git push --set-upstream origin master
+    git push origin master

 This will push the master branch of the document to the repository identified by the remote called origin.
 To view the published document go to:

     https://msmapricot.github.io/erefdoc/site

-It will take several minutes before the changes are available.
+It may take several minutes before the changes are available.